amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 * 1x 22uF X5R 0805 ceramic caps - $2.90 for 100 on AliExpress
 * 12x 10uf X7R 0805 ceramic caps (instead of 8x) - $1.80 for 100 on AliExpress

-Unlike the `SHVC-CPU` and `SNS-CPU-RGB` models, we need to leave the 3 transistors on the main board, which is why 3 more need to be bought.
+Unlike the `SHVC-CPU` and `SNS-CPU-GPM` models, we need to leave the 3 transistors on the main board, which is why 3 more need to be bought.

 ### The Build